 Adults traveling, including leaders and jr leaders

-For travel within the US to US-oriented events such as CISV’s national conference, adults participating in or leading CISV programs are supposed to fill out the domestic Adult Legal Information Form.
+Adults traveling for CISV both domestically and internationally are supposed to fill out the Adult Legal Form .
 This is for use in the unlikely circumstance that the adult becomes incapacitated and needs medical attention.

 In addition, please provide copies of the front and back of your health insurance card.

-Other adults traveling with CISV also may need to fill out this form if the event if the length of the program or event they are attending is more than a few days.
+Other adults traveling with CISV also may need to fill out the same Health Information Formif the length of the program or event they are attending is more than a few days.
 For guidance, please check with the person organizing the event or program.

 When you return

 Welcome home, and don’t forget that all delegates and leaders are expected to attend our chapter Welcome Back picnic at the end of the summer.
-In 2017, the Welcome Back Picnic is scheduled for Sunday Aug.
-27. That’s when we will hold debriefs and collect evaluation forms — a critical part of all CISV programs.
+That’s when we will hold debriefs and collect evaluation forms — a critical part of all CISV programs.
 We also have a lot of fun and make plans for the year ahead, so this is an event you don’t want to miss!

-Later in the fall or winter, our chapter holds an annual dinner with wine for adults.
+Later in the fall or winter, our chapter often holds an annual community-building dinner with wine for adults.
 Please go to the Local page for the chapter’s complete calendar.